thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ### Step 3.3 Add table widget

+Entity Table widget displays the latest values with list of entities that matches selected alias and filter with ability of additional full text search and pagination options.

 To add the table widget we need to select it from the widget library.
 Widgets are grouped into widget bundles.
 Each widget has a data source.
 This is how the widget "knows" what data to display.
 To see the latest value of our "temperature" data that we sent during step 2, we should configure the data source.